Costa Rican Construction Standards

 • Garbage disposals and dishwashers

-• Wide electrical conduits in floors, walls, and ceilings with three electrical wires from the breaker panel to the outlets.
-So the system is grounded
+• Wide electrical conduits in floors, walls, and ceilings with three electrical wires (grounded) from the breaker panel to the outlets.

 • Screens on windows that open